18 Important Health Benefits Of Beetroot + Nutrition Facts

 Can you eat beets raw?

-Very much.
-You can eat beets without cooking them.
-Wash them properly, though.
+Yes,you can eat beets without cooking them.
+Make sure you wash them properly.

 How do I eat beets?

-You can eat them raw (as we already discussed).
-Or have them roasted with goat cheese.
+You can eat them raw or have them roasted with goat cheese.
 You can also include them in a salad.
-Or best – refer to the recipes in this post.
+Refer to the recipes in this post.

 Are pickled beets good?